Olical/more/README.md

 # more

 More is a framework for [LESS](http://lesscss.org/), which is a dynamic stylesheet language that builds on CSS.
-More contains bucket loads of useful code to provide things such as normalisation and a adjustable grid system.

-The normalisation is provided by [normalize.css](https://github.com/necolas/normalize.css).
-An amazing stylesheet.
-I admire the developers behind it.
+More contains an adjustable grid system as well as other useful features.

 The clear fix is from [Skeleton](https://github.com/dhgamache/Skeleton), an amazing responsive grid system.